 Test pilots loved the plane, and chief test pilot Jan Zurakowski said it was the best plane he’d ever flown.

 What was further shocking is that the planes already built and flying were ordered cut up into scrap.
-RL-206 has just been built and was slated to try for the world speed and altitude records.
+RL-206 has just been completed and was slated to try for the world speed and altitude records.
 In what is still considered a brutal, unnecessary, highly unusual, controversial and mysterious move, all planes, all jigs, all special tools, etc were ordered destroyed.

 To this day, conspiracy theories about American involvement to end the Canadian project abound.
 They concern allegations that American aerospace companies did not want competition for sales from a much superior fighter from Canada, and that they were also eager to hire away the brilliant engineers who created the Arrow.